djeada/Numerical-Methods/README.md

 # Numerical Methods
-Hello and welcome!
-This is a resource where you'll find numerical methods using Python, built from the ground up.
-Here, you'll find solutions to mathematical problems, explained theory for each method, simple examples, and comparisons with popular Python scientific libraries such as Numpy, Scikit-Learn, and SciPy.
-If you're a student wanting to learn more about numerical methods or a researcher looking for efficient algorithms, this resource is meant for you.
-Feel free to explore the available methods, use them, and modify the code as needed.
+This repository offers a comprehensive collection of numerical methods implemented in Python.
+It includes solutions to various mathematical problems, detailed explanations of each method, illustrative examples, and comparisons with prominent scientific libraries like Numpy, Scikit-Learn, and SciPy.
+Whether you're a student eager to delve into numerical methods or a researcher seeking efficient algorithms, this resource is tailored for you.
+You are encouraged to explore, utilize, and adapt the code according to your needs.

 ![Demo](https://user-images.githubusercontent.com/37275728/189313603-b409b2be-41b5-4de6-9d4f-2bd8f6e41565.png)